Many people have trouble paying their debts. These simple suggestions will help you stay out of financial hot water.

 4. Get medical insurance if at all possible.

 Even a stopgap policy with a large deductible can help if a medical crisis comes up.
 You can't avoid medical emergencies, but living without medical insurance is an invitation to financial ruin.
-And if you think you'll just go to the emergency room if something dire comes up, realize two things: 1) This doesn't help you with chronic conditions like cancer, and 2) Although the emergency room can't turn you away for lack of insurance, they still expect you to pay the bills later.
+And if you think you'll just go to the emergency room if something dire comes up, realize two things: 1) This plan doesn't help you with chronic conditions like cancer, and 2) Although the emergency room can't turn you away for lack of insurance, they still expect you to pay the bills later.

 5. Charge items only if you can afford to pay for them now.

-If you don't currently have the cash, don't charge based on future income—sometimes future income doesn't materialize.
-Meanwhile, you'll be paying exorbitant interest rates, which may wipe out any savings that you gained even by buying an item on sale!
+If you don't currently have the cash, don't charge based on future income.
+Sometimes future income doesn't materialize.
+Meanwhile, you'll be paying exorbitant interest rates, which might wipe out any savings you gained—even if you got a great deal.
 Try tossing all your credit cards into a drawer and committing to living without credit for a while.

 6. Avoid large rent or house payments.

-Obligate yourself only for what you can now afford and increase your mortgage payments only as your income increases.
-Consider refinancing or applying for a loan modification if your house if your payments are unwieldy.
+Obligate yourself only for what you can now afford and increase your mortgage or rent payments if your income rises.
+Consider refinancing or applying for a loan modification if your house payments are unwieldy.

 If you incur a joint debt or tax bill, you're probably liable for it all if the other person defaults.
 In many cases, such liabilities have been known to outlast the relationship.